 Due to its diminutive size and European fame, Gran Rey’s optimal accommodations are booked a year or more in advance.
 Not to worry.
 We hold reservations for our group at the premier, seaside hotel.
 It has a rooftop swimming pool and sundeck, where the 360° view extends from the Atlantic Ocean to the valley’s seaside cliffs.
 Your spacious room has a kitchenette, and there’s a grocery store a few steps away.
 But the room rate includes a lavish, buffet breakfast, and you’ll be spoiled for choice by an array of nearby restaurants.

-Due to the recent volcanic eruption on La Palma (which ended in late 2021), we're not including it on our 2023 itinerary.
-But we're leaving this description on our website because we'll likely resume hiking there in future years.
+Due to the recent volcanic eruption on La Palma (which ended in late 2021), we're not including it on our 2024 itinerary.
+But we're leaving this description on our website because we might resume hiking there in

 We’ll base ourselves in the island’s small, charming, historic capital: Santa Cruz de la Palma.
-We’ve reserved apartments for our group at a hotel overlooking the port.
+We'll reserve apartments for our group at a hotel overlooking the port.
 We’ll be a short walk from the city’s colorful, spirited, pedestrian-only boulevard.
 Strolling, observing, mingling, and photographing is a joy here, even if you don’t actually “shop.”
 Choosing from the many enticing restaurants, however, is a challenge.

 We consider one of La Palma’s trails to be among the most compelling in the Canaries.
 It’s a full-day coastal traverse weaving through numerous, sharp-walled canyons that plunge into the North Atlantic.
 The canyons, with their bizarre, luxuriant vegetation, have a primeval vibe.
 The proximity of the turbulent sea is exhilarating.
 And the ancient-but-well-preserved trail follows an implausible, virtuoso route.
 It all adds up to an incomparable hiking experience.